ashishtele/ashishtele.github.io/_posts/2026-05-31-reasoning_fs.md

 Hi All,

-## The Problem

-I was building an AI agent that explores codebases.
+I was building an AI agent that explores codebases for my use cases.
 It creates files, reads them, modifies them, repeats.
-Standard stuff.

 Then I hit this: